darkdiesel/wordpress-study/wp-content/plugins/simple-tags/readme.txt

 4. **Related Posts**: Shows lists of posts with similar tags and categories.
 5. **Auto Links**: If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add links to the archive page for that tag.
 6. **Auto Terms**: If you have a term called "WordPress", Auto Terms can analyze your posts, and when it finds the word "WordPress", it can add that term to your post.
-7. **Suggest Terms**: This feature can show a metabox where you can browse all your existing terms.
-A second metabox can analyze your content and find new ideas for terms.
-8. **Mass Edit Terms**: Quickly add or remove taxonomy terms from any content in WordPress.
+7. **TaxoPress AI**: This feature makes it easier for you to find or create the best taxonomy terms for your content.
+8. **Term Synonyms**: This feature allows you to have multiple words associated with a single term.
+9. **Linked Terms**: You can connect terms.
+When the main term is added to a post, the linked terms will be added also.
-9. **Manage Terms**: Add, rename, merge, remove, delete and even delete unused terms.
+10. **Manage Terms**: Add, rename, merge, remove, delete and even delete unused terms.

-## 1. Create and Manage Taxonomies ##
+## Feature 1.
+Create and Manage Taxonomies ##

 TaxoPress can manage all the taxonomies created by WordPress and your plugins and themes.
 You can change the settings for each taxonomy.
 For example, you can change the visual labels, and control whether the taxonomy is organized in parent-child relationships.
 You can also assign your taxonomies to different post types.
 For example, you can use TaxoPress to add Categories to Pages, or WooCommerce Tags to Posts.

 [Click here to read about managing taxonomies](https://taxopress.com/docs/introduction-taxonomies-screen/).

-## 2. Terms Display ##
+## Feature 2.
+Terms Display ##

 The Terms Display feature in TaxoPress allows you to show a cloud or list of the terms used on your site.
 For example, you can create a "Tag Cloud" showing all your WooCommerce product categories, or you can create a list of all the tags on bbPress topics.